Hykiinyte/BEAR-e-controller/README.md

 As well as add Telemetry data for debugging and output reading
 - wpilib.SmartDashboard.putNumber("Joystick Y", y_speed)

+When simulating/executing the module code onto your computer, it should run once unless pushing out the outputs at least once and finish.
+You should recieve any errors along with where they occur.
+When deployed to a ROBORio, the wpilib Framework should handle it, which means that we can omit some parts of what you'd think should be in there, such as output update loops.
+Or least that's what I've learned, find out for yourself or something.

 -------------------------------------------------------------------------------------------------------------------------

 Recommended to do this on your client (computer) and run on an environment such as VS Code.
 Open codespaces on VS or Github to work together in real-time.